njhlai/homepage/README.md

 		"query": /*query url*/
 	}
 ```
 The search querry will be appended to the end of query url during search.
-Pressing CTRL + Q will cycle through the search engines in this list.
+Pressing TAB will cycle through the search engines in this list.

 ### enableLocation
 A ```boolean``` which indicates geolocation.
 No feature currently associated to this ```boolean```.